 About Collective Purchasing

 The Collective Purchasing Program is a fee-for-service program that provides bidding, contracting and troubleshooting services to our member municipalities and others.
+This page describes the Program.
+If you are looking for a particular open or closed bid, go to http://frcog.org/bids/ or click on BIDS at the top of this page.

 The Franklin Regional Council of Governments (FRCOG) Collective Purchasing Program provides bidding, contracting, and troubleshooting services to municipalities, districts, and non-profit agencies.
 The Purchasing Program can save participants money by volume discount buying.
 We also save time and avoid potential legal risks by assuring that legally-required bidding processes are properly followed.
 A fee is charged for participation in any established bidding and contracting program.
 Consultation on any bidding or proposal project is also available on an hourly fee-for-service basis